-DC McAllister, From ‘You Were At My Wedding, Denise’ Meme Is Fired- By That Wedding’s Groom
+DC McAllister, From ‘You Were At My Wedding, Denise’ Meme, Is Fired By That Wedding’s Groom

 “Trying to talk to my husband while Carolina is playing,” she posted, presumably referring to the NCAA basketball tournament.
 “He looks at me and says ‘Woman, you know better than this, the game is on.’
 He’s right, I slipped.”
 She went on to say she had waited until a commercial break to fetch her husband a beer, which resulted in “deep kisses.”

-The tweet led to a lot of roasting, as well as concern from some who worried that McAllister is an abusive marriage with a man who addresses her as “woman.”
+The tweet led to a lot of roasting, as well as concern from some who worried that McAllister is in an abusive marriage with a man who addresses her as “woman.”
 One of the lighter examples of roasting came from journalist Yashar Ali, who responded only by quoting from McAllister’s post about “he’s right, I slipped,” and adding “oh, Denise.”

 McAllister responded with fury to Ali, who is openly gay, stating first that “a gay man commenting on a heterosexual relationship is just.
 Sad.
 Pathetic really.”
 She went to denounce Ali in even cruder, homophobic terms, accusing him of trying to “find himself in another man’s asshole.”